camwestwood/xapi/recipes/Session-timeout.md

 	</tr>
 	<tr>
 		<td>context.platform.extensions</td>
 		<td>The sessionID extension is the VLE session ID.
-[IP Address](https://registry.tincanapi.com/#uri/extension/310) is used to identify the client's real address as a Context extension.</td>
+[IP Address](https://registry.tincanapi.com/#uri/extension/310) is used to identify the client's real address as a Context extension. <a href="https://registry.tincanapi.com/#uri/extension/310">IP Address</a> is used to identify the client's real address as a Context extension.
+RecipeVersion is recommended and is the version of this recipe found at the top of this page.</td>
 	</tr>
 	<tr>
 		<td>context.context.activities</td>